The 5 Most Common Gardening Mistakes—And How to Fix Them

 If your plants aren't growing as well as you'd hoped, here are some simple things you can do to help them look their best.

 Gardening can require some trial and error.
 If you notice one of your plants isn't doing well, for example, you might try replanting in a different spot, giving it a little extra water, or adding more nutrients to the soil.
 While you might have to try several different tactics to fix the problem, there are a few almost-universal gardening errors to avoid so you can keep your yard in top shape.
 Luckily, most of them are easy enough to correct; perhaps you need to adjust the way you water or switch to natural pest control methods.
 But if you make sure to avoid these common gardening mistakes, you'll set your plants up for the best success possible.

 Soil can vary from one spot in your yard to another.
-If you aren't using a soil tester, you have no idea what kind of nutrients -- or lack thereof -- your soil holds.
-Without that information, you have no way of knowing what additives your soil may need in order for your plants to be their most successful.
-Soil also can change from one growing season to another, so it's important to get into the habit of testing your soil each season for best results.
+If you haven't done a soil test, you have no idea what kind of nutrients (or lack thereof) are in your soil.
+Without that information, you have no way of knowing what you may need to add to your soil in order for your plants to thrive.
+Soil can also change from one growing season to another, so it's important to test your soil every year or two.

-Overhead watering isn't the most effective.
-Not only do you risk wasting water as it blows in the wind; too-wet leaves also can become a breeding ground for fungus and disease.
+Overhead watering isn't the best idea.
+Not only do you risk wasting water as it blows in the wind, but too-wet leaves also can become a breeding ground for fungus and other disease-causing microbes.
 Consider a drip irrigation system or soaker hose instead.
 This way your plants get the moisture they need from the soil directly at the roots, where they need it most.
-Schedule your watering in the early morning hours before it gets too hot to prevent premature evaporation.
-Excess moisture overnight can encourage disease.
+Schedule your watering in the early morning hours before it gets too hot and evaporation speeds up.